calint/osca/howto-archlinux/2024.12.01--archinstall/README.md

 # notes
-* on HP Stream Notebook PC 11 at install at iwctl power off and on the device for scan to work
+* on HP Stream Notebook PC 11 at install at iwctl: power off and on the device for scan to work
 * install using profile Xorg with pipewire sound
 * run `install-step-1.sh`
 * run `install-step-2.sh`